unicode-org/message-format-wg/spec/README.md

 function option names, and expression attribute names with new meanings.
 Such names defined in this specification MUST consist only of characters in the ranges a-z, A-Z, and 0-9.

+> [!NOTE]
-Users defining custom names SHOULD include at least one character outside these ranges to ensure that they will be compatible with future versions of this specification.
+> Users defining custom names SHOULD include at least one character outside these ranges
+> to ensure that they will be compatible with future versions of this specification.